Get 80% off your plan for your first 6 months.*

 Sometimes, a business is profitable but still has negative cash flow.
 Here's an example:

-Real-world example: A construction company owns valuable land worth £500,000 and plans a profitable development project.
+Real-world example: A construction company owns land worth £500,000 and plans a profitable development project.

-The problem: During construction, the company needs £50,000 monthly for contractors and supplies, but client payments won't arrive for six months.
+The problem: During construction, the company needs £50,000 monthly for contractors and supplies.
+Client payments won't arrive for six months.

-The outcome: The company faces two choices – wait for cash flow to improve (losing time and money) or sell assets to fund operations.
+The outcome: The company must wait for cash flow to improve or sell assets to fund operations.
 This shows why cash flow matters as much as profit.

 In this scenario, you'd need to carefully monitor your construction cash flow to ensure you're able to complete each stage of your build, whilst also keeping an eye on costs to achieve a profit.
 Keep track of both profit and cash flow to get a full picture of your business's finances.